 Yet even though these investigations could drag on for months or even years, they add to the pressure on a leader who was already facing a case in which he is accused of running on a ticket that got millions of dollars in illegal campaign donations.

-Justice Fachin wrote in his ruling that prosecutors had reviewed evidence and transcriptions including “mentions of the participation of Michel Temer” in developments related to the investigations authorized into some of the president’s top allies.
+Justice Fachin wrote in his ruling that prosecutors had reviewed evidence and transcriptions including “mentions of the participation of Michel Temer” in developments related to the investigations authorized IGNORE INTO some of the president’s top allies.